Maybe you didn’t sleep last night? You ‘re asking “Is there a cure for insomnia?” Can houseplants help you sleep better?

 - Dust the leaves every now and then.

-Spider Plants (Chlorophytum comosum) are very adaptable and very prolific.
-They are also one of the best houseplants to help you sleep.
+Chlorophytum comosum or Spider Plants are very adaptable and very prolific.
+They are also one of the best houseplants to help you sleep, so you might want to include this old-fashioned green in your bedroom.

 The plants form grass-like clumps with long slender stems hanging two to three feet below the container.
 Spider plants are named for the baby plantlets, or spiderettes, that form on their dangling stems.